SenseStageTeam/sensestage_documentation/_sensestage-v1/programming-the-minibee-with-arduino/prepare-the-arduino-ide.md

 * In the `[TOOLS]` menu, choose `[Sense Stage MiniBee]`
 * The default processor is `ATmega328p revB/D/F (3.3V, 12 MHz)`
-* Only for [revision A](minibee-types/revision-a#programmingfirmware) and [particular versions of revision D](minibee-types/revision-d#subversions) you need to choose a different processor.
+* Only for [particular versions of revision D](/sensestage-v1/minibee-board-reference/revision-d#subversions) and [revision A](/sensestage-v1/minibee-board-reference/revision-a#programmingfirmware) do you need to choose a different processor.